jspotten/cs324-labs/07-hw-sockets/README.md

 Now, let's run the client to create some interaction between client and server.
 In the right "local" pane, run the following:

+(Replace `hostname` and `port` with name of the remote host and the port on which the server program is now listening, respectively.)

 ```bash
 ./client -4 hostname port foo bar abc123
 ```

-(Replace `hostname` and `port` with name of the "remote" host and the port on which the server program is now listening, respectively.)

 The `-4` forces the client to prepare the socket to send messages to the server's IPv4 address only.
 Remember the server is listening on its IPv4